Instant Pot Chicken Stock Bone Broth (Paleo, Whole30, Keto)

 If your carcasses and bones are frozen, throw them into the instant pot frozen.
 No need to adjust the cooking time.

-You could substitute about 4 to 6 chicken backs if you don’t have chicken carcasses and bones.
+You could substitute about 2-4 chicken backs if you don't have chicken carcasses and bones.
 Ask your butcher for them.
-I’ve gotten them at Whole Foods before in a pinch.
-They’re very cheap.
+I've gotten them at Sprouts and Whole Foods before in a pinch.
+They're very cheap.

 I like the fat in my bone broth.
 If you don’t like it, skim it out once it cools.